vioshyvo/RP-test/timing/README.md

 MRPT_PATH=../../../mrpt/cpp
 ```

-Edit the parameters you want to use for test to `parameters/mnist.sh`, and run the comparison script:
+Edit the parameters you want to use for test to `parameters/mnist.sh` (the flag `PARALLEL` controls whether OpenMP threading is allowed), and run the comparison script:
 ```
 ./comparison.sh mnist
 ```